acmcsufoss/js-workshop/README.md

 } while (i < 10);
 ```

-Choose the syntax that makes most sense for the problem you're trying to solve.
+Choose the syntax that makes the most sense for the problem you're trying to solve.

 ## Understand variable scoping